CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns an invoice object if a valid invoice ID was provided.
+Returns an invoice object if a valid invoice number was provided.
 Returns an error otherwise.

 <aside class="notice">
 The error code used when you fail to retrieve an invoice is <a href="#5111">5111</a>